 Prior to participating in a practicum or supervised fieldwork at a new site, students may be required to provide evidence of current required trainings, current immunizations, current TB clearance, and other site-specific requirements, as well as participate in site orientation.
-Requirements vary by site.
+Students are evaluated for readiness to start practicum during the second quarter of study.
+Faculty consider academic progress as well as professionalism before recommending to practicum.

 Students are required to successfully complete all academic requirements in the Master of Science in Counseling, Marriage and Family Therapy Concentration degree, including all coursework and fieldwork.
+Students must also complete a minimum of 600 hours of supervised clinical experience to graduate.
+Of those hours, 250 must be direct patient care.
 In addition, all financial obligations to KPSAHS must be fulfilled.